AliakseiKo/args-value-parser/README.md

 # args-value-parser
 Parse command line arguments: --key=value.
-Transform value to JS data types or structures.
+Parse value as JS data type or structure.

 You can specify a prefix, default value for all keys.
 You can also specify a prefix, default value and aliases for each key individually.